High-energy neutrinos from choked-jet supernovae: Searches and implications: Results and Discussion

 \subsection{Single-source and stacking analysis results}

-In our single-source analysis, the pre-trial p-value for individual supernovae ($p^k_{{\rm pre},\,j}$) is determined by the probability of finding ${\rm TS}^k_{{\rm bkg},\,j} \geq {\rm TS}^k_{{\rm obs},\,j}$ in the test statistic distribution under background-only hypothesis.
-However, a low pre-trial p-value does not necessarily mean a discovery but could be caused by the statistical fluctuations of the background.
-This can be taken into account by the post-trial p-value, which can be calculated by
+In our single-source analysis, the pretrial $p$-value for individual supernovae ($p^k_{{\rm pre},\,j}$) is determined by the probability of finding ${\rm TS}^k_{{\rm bkg},\,j} \geq {\rm TS}^k_{{\rm obs},\,j}$ in the test statistic distribution under background-only hypothesis.
+However, a low pretrial $p$-value does not necessarily mean a discovery but could be caused by the statistical fluctuations of the background.
+This can be taken into account by the posttrial $p$-value, which can be calculated by

-Figure~\ref{fig:p_values} shows the pre-trial (upper panel) and post-trial (lower panel) p-values of all the SNe Ib/c in our sample, along with the corresponding significance in the unit of standard normal deviations.
+Figure~\ref{fig:p_values} shows the pretrial (upper panel) and posttrial (lower panel) $p$-values of all the SNe Ib/c in our sample, along with the corresponding significance in the unit of standard normal deviations.
 The results show that none of the supernovae in our sample have significant neutrino emission.
-The highest pre-trial significance is $\simeq 2.9\sigma$ (SN 2009hy), but its post-trial significance is only $\simeq 1.5\sigma$.
-Here we only report the p-values based on the power-law spectrum with $\gamma = 2.0$, as we find that changing the neutrino spectrum only marginally affects the significance of each source.
-We provide the p-values for each supernova given all cjSN models \href{https://github.com/SupernovaNus/CZMK2022_SNe_Ibc_sample}{at this URL} \github{SupernovaNus/CZMK2022_SNe_Ibc_sample}.
+The highest pretrial significance is $\simeq 2.9\sigma$ (SN 2009hy), but its posttrial significance is only $\simeq 1.5\sigma$.
+Here, we only report the $p$-values based on the power-law spectrum with $\gamma = 2.0$, as we find that changing the neutrino spectrum only marginally affects the significance of each source.
+We provide the $p$-values for each supernova given all cjSN models \href{https://github.com/SupernovaNus/CZMK2022_SNe_Ibc_sample}{at this URL} \github{SupernovaNus/CZMK2022_SNe_Ibc_sample}.

 Table~\ref{tab:p_value} shows our stacking analysis results.
-The post-trial p-values are calculated by $ p_{\rm post} = 1 - \left( 1 - p_{\rm pre} \right)^{6}$, where 6 is the total number of spectra/models we test.
+The posttrial $p$-values are calculated by $ p_{\rm post} = 1 - \left( 1 - p_{\rm pre} \right)^{6}$, where 6 is the total number of spectra/models we test.
 The results show that for all the models we consider, the data are consistent with the background-only hypothesis.